Fish in Chinese mythology: Fish-related legends and myths

-Fisherman (Yufu 漁夫)
+Fisherman

 Fuxi

 According to Chinese myth, the culture hero Fuxi invented fishing after the Great Flood catching fishes and making nets.
 He is also credited for teaching how to eat fish.

 A story tells that first Fuxi fished with his hands, but after observing a spider catching insects in its web, he invented the rattan net and used it to catch fish, which skill he passed on to his descendants.

 Taigong

-Jiang Ziya, the great general and strategist and military mastermind who was key to establishing the Zhou Dynasty, was said to have spent years in his old age fishing, but with a straight hook, or no bait, or with his hook dangling above the water: but, he was fishing for a Lord, not a fish.
+Jiang Ziya, the great general and strategist and military mastermind who was key to establishing the Zhou dynasty, was said to have spent years in his old age fishing, but with a straight hook, or no bait, or with his hook dangling above the water: but, he was fishing for a Lord, not a fish.
 After Jiang Ziya became the general, he was known as "Taigong" or "the Grand Duke".
 The degree to which this qualifies as a myth is open to question, but it is certainly a well-known motif.